edgedb/edgedb/docs/reference/protocol/index.rst

 All EdgeDB commands (with the exception of a few DDL commands) execute in a transaction block.
-An *explicit* transaction block is started by a :eql:stmt:`START TRANSACTION` command.
+An *explicit* transaction block is started by a :eql:stmt:`start transaction` command.
 If not within an explicit transaction, an *implicit* transaction block is started when the first message is received by the server.
-If a ``START TRANSACTION`` command is executed in an implicit transaction block, that block becomes explicit.
+If a ``start transaction`` command is executed in an implicit transaction block, that block becomes explicit.
 An implicit transaction block ends if:

-* a :eql:stmt:`COMMIT` command is executed,
+* a :eql:stmt:`commit` command is executed,
-* a :eql:stmt:`ROLLBACK` command is executed,
+* a :eql:stmt:`rollback` command is executed,
 * a :ref:`ref_protocol_msg_sync` message is received.